Why Muslim Countries Make the Best Places to Visit

 And when we let fear reign, people we know and love get hurt.

-And that, my friend, is where you can do your part to save the world through travel.
+And that is where you can do your part to save the world through travel.

 Visit a Muslim-majority country.
+Seriously, they’re the best places to visit.
 Take pictures.
 Blog about it.
 Facebook about it.
-Talk excitedly about it next year at Thanksgiving until everyone’s eyes glaze over Challenge the stereotypes that Muslims as a group are any more violent, misogynistic, bigoted, or hateful than the rest of humanity.
+And talk excitedly about it next year at Thanksgiving until everyone’s eyes glaze over.
+Challenge the stereotypes that Muslims as a group are any more violent, misogynistic, bigoted, or hateful than the rest of humanity.

 (In fact, in my personal experience, it’s quite the opposite.
 But that’s probably another blog post.)